Skip to main content

 ACIAR logo

-The Cultivate Africa’s Future Fund (CultiAF) is a ten-year, CA$35 million partnership (AUD$37 million) between IDRC and the Australian Centre for International Agricultural Research (ACIAR).
+The Cultivate Africa’s Future Fund (CultiAF) was a ten-year (2013-23), CAD35-million partnership (AUD37 million) between IDRC and the Australian Centre for International Agricultural Research (ACIAR).

-The partnership leverages the strengths and resources of each organization to improve food and nutrition security, resilience, and gender equality across eastern and southern Africa.
+The partnership leveraged the strengths and resources of each organization to improve food and nutrition security, resilience and gender equality across Eastern and Southern Africa.

-CultiAF funds applied research to develop and scale up sustainable, climate resilient, and gender responsive innovations for smallholder agricultural producers.
+CultiAF funded applied research to develop and scale up sustainable, climate-resilient and gender-responsive innovations for smallholder agricultural producers.

 • increasing productivity and reducing post-harvest losses;